Domain I: Acknowledge the Ubiquitous Nature of Culture in Counselling

 - Who was affected, positively or negatively, by these events?

 - What was the historical, sociocultural, political context of the time, and how did that influence these changes?
 (Note: Use the Get Briefed On… tab for contextual information for different dates.)

 - Imagine what it might have been like to have, or not have, basic human rights at these times.
 Picture yourself in these situations, either gaining or losing ground.

-- Attend to what aspects of cultural identity were validated or invalidated in different periods of time.
+- Attend to which aspects of cultural identity were validated or invalidated in different time periods.

 - Next, use the Browse by Subject tab to select a particular nondominant cultural group and review the evolution of human rights for this group over time.